 ($3,000 - $1333)/$1333 = 125% ROI

-That means for every $1 you’re investing in Adwords, you’re getting $2.25 back.
+That means for every $1 you’re investing in PPC advertising, you’re getting $2.25 back.
 If your Google Adwords campaign is consistently generating that kind of positive ROI, you may want to consider increasing your budget.

 Test, Test Test!

-Ultimately, how much you should spend on Google Adwords needs to be based on data.
+Ultimately, how much you should spend on PPC advertising needs to be based on data.
 And the only way to get that data is to actually try it.

 Ready to try it?

-If you’re curious about trying Google Adwords for your business, let us know.
+If you’re curious about trying PPC marketing for your business, talk to our PPC agency in Lancaster, PA.
 We’d be happy to help you estimate CPCs for your top keywords and find an ad budget that will work for you.
+Our marketing agency helps small businesses with traditional and internet marketing services.